JohnGoldsmith/dotnetrdf-wiki/UserGuide-Querying-With-SPARQL.md

 ### Result

-The //Result// property gives the boolean result of an ASK query or in the case of a SELECT query always returns true.
+The `Result` property gives the boolean result of an ASK query or in the case of a SELECT query always returns true.

 ### Results

-The //Results// property gives the set of ##SparqlResult## objects as a strongly typed ##List<SparqlResult>##.
+The `Results` property gives the set of ##SparqlResult## objects as a strongly typed ##List<SparqlResult>##.
 You can use this to enumerate results or you can enumerate directly over the result set since it is ##IEnumerable<SparqlResult>## e.g.

 ```csharp